- > Where can I download old macOS?

 - > How to get OS X Lion, Mountain Lion

-If you are looking for a way to revert to the previous version of Mac OS X, we have a more specific article about downgrading from Catalina to an older version of macOS.
-We also have this guide to downgrading from the macOS beta here.
+If you are looking for a way to revert to the previous version of macOS, we have a more specific article about downgrading from Big Sur to Catalina.
+We also have this guide to downgrading from the macOS beta.

-You also might want to get the installer for a version of macOS in order to make a bootable installer for installing macOS on multiple Macs, we look at that scenario here.
+You also might want to get the installer for a version of macOS in order to make a bootable installer for installing macOS on multiple Macs (we also look at that scenario separately).

 Where can I download old macOS?